codingo/BibWord/README.md

 > /Library/AppSupport/Microsoft/Office365/Citations/
 More information can be found here: https://msdn.microsoft.com/VBA/Word-VBA/articles/create-custom-bibliography-styles?f=255&MSPPError=-2147217396

+#### Office 365
-Alternatively these may need to be placed within the application at
+For the latest releases of Office 365 these need to be placed within the application at:

 > /Applications/Microsoft Word.app/Contents/Resources/Style